Unfolding new fields of flavour in the very heart of hop heaven.

-Our Tapawera and Wairua farms are within an hour of the Nelson Lakes at one end and the world famous Abel Tasman National Park at the other.
+Our Tapawera and Wairua hop gardens are within an hour of the Nelson Lakes at one end and the world-famous Abel Tasman National Park at the other.

-We love to have Brewers visit our farms and can’t wait for March 2021 when you will be down choosing the hops for your beer.
+We love to have Brewers visit our hop gardens and can’t wait for March 2021 when you will be down choosing the hops for your beer.

 While you are down visiting us, why not explore the region further?
 We are situated in the beautiful Motueka valley which is a gateway to the Kahurangi National Park, perfect for biking, tramping, fishing, diving, kayaking and with a fantastic arts and crafts trail.

 Tapawera has a rich history dating back to the discovery of gold in the 1860’s which owing to the pitifully low yield and the onset of the depression in 1932, broke a few dreams.
 Tobacco was grown in the Nelson-Motueka area from the 1840s and provided jobs and wealth to the district for over 70 years until demand reduced, pushing growers to switch to other crops such as fruit.

 Tapawera is currently a prime producer of blackcurrants, berries and hops, as well as dairy, beef and sheep.
 Surrounded by stunning scenery, trout-filled rivers and national parks, tourism is also rapidly growing in and around the local area which is being further boosted by Tapawera being the main destination on the southern part of Tasman’s Great Taste cycle trail.

 Watch this space.